MoeHamzaA/Elva/README.md

-Alzheimer's Aid App
+# Alzheimer's Aid App, Elva

-The Alzheimer's Aid App is an AI-powered web application designed to assist individuals with Alzheimer's and dementia in identifying everyday objects and recognizing faces.
+The Alzheimer's Aid App, Known as Elva, is an AI-powered web application designed to assist individuals with Alzheimer's and dementia in identifying everyday objects and recognizing faces.
 The app incorporates live camera integration, object detection, and facial recognition to simplify day-to-day tasks and promote independence.

 Features